FREQUENTLY ASKED QUESTIONS

 Can I take the Dental Assisting program part-time?

 Yes.
 It takes two years to complete the program as a part-time student.
 Classes are offered during daytime hours.
-Since there are a limited number of spaces, contact program coordinator Pam Hanson (firstname.lastname@example.org) if you are interested in studying part-time.
+Since there are a limited number of spaces, contact program coordinator Kristee Malmberg (firstname.lastname@example.org) if you are interested in studying part-time.

 Will my Dental Assisting classes transfer to a Dental Hygiene program?

-Some of the classes may transfer; it depends on which Dental Hygiene program you select.
+Some of the classes may transfer; it depends on the school you choose to complete your Dental Hygiene program.
 Completion of the Dental Assisting program does not mean you only need to complete one more year in a Dental Hygiene program.
 Carefully check the requirements of the program you plan to enter.